Marcia P. Coggs Health and Human Services Center

 The Department of Health & Human Services (DHHS) is committed to a ‘No Wrong Door’ model of customer service, meaning that when an individual connects to DHHS, they have access to holistic care and services, and resources offered by community partners.

-The new Marcia P. Coggs Health and Human Services Center will continue to be a trusted location to access health and human services, as it has been for more than 50 years, in the King Park neighborhood with the inherent benefits of walkability and public transportation.
+The new Marcia P. Coggs Health and Human Services Center is a trusted location to access health and human services, as it has been for more than 50 years, in the King Park neighborhood with the inherent benefits of walkability and public transportation.

 Four-story, 60,000 square foot office building.